-Start by making the spicy mayo sauce by whisking together some sriracha hot sauce and mayonnaise.
+Start by making the spicy mayo sauce by whisking together some sriracha and mayonnaise.
 You can set that aside while you get everything else ready.

 Now, whisk together the soy sauce mixture.
-There’s delicious ingredients here, like soy sauce (of course), honey, sriracha hot sauce and sesame oil.
+There’s delicious ingredients here, like soy sauce (of course), honey, sriracha and sesame oil.

-Place the salmon fillets on a parchment paper-lined sheet pan.
-Remove a little bit of the soy sauce mixture (enough to cover the salmon) from the bowl and brush over the fillets.
+Place the salmon fillets on a parchment paper-lined sheet pan and brush with some of the reserved soy sauce mixture.
 Tuck the narrow (thin) end of each salmon fillet underneath so that the fillets cook evenly.

 Bake the salmon fillets until cooked through.
 You’ll be thankful you lined the sheet pan with parchment paper.
 It makes cleanup so much easier!